 How to report sightings and incidents to researchers and authorities

-We also describe any injuries and what we were doing at the time.
-Reporting to local research groups or NOAA is important.
-Organizations like the IUCN Shark Specialist Group also want to hear from us.
+We also note the shark’s behaviour and any relevant context, such as what we were doing at the time.
+Sharing this information with local research groups or organizationss, such as the IUCN Shark Specialist Group or NOAA contributes to ongoing research and conservation.

 | Action | Why it matters | What to record |